OpsHubProduct/OIM-Documentation/docs/.gitbook/includes/tfs-testentities-known-limitations-behavior.md

   * Any Run and Result created with Test Case/Configuration, associated with Test Suite after synchronization.
   * Run and Result existing in Plan (e) Automated Run and Result are not supported.
 * Below are only for Test Result:
+  * Test Result Attachment link is not supported.
   * Synchronization of video format attachment of Result Steps and Result is not supported.
   * Synchronization of Parameter Values for Step Results is not happening.
     * Reason: ADO/TFS API limitations.
- *'Duration' field will get synchronized only when the value of 'Status' field is 'completed'.
+  * 'Duration' field will get synchronized only when the value of 'Status' field is 'completed'.